-- Missing classics.
+Missing classics.
 Additional Durkheim classics like The Division of Labor in Society are left out in favor of the, in my opinion, much more interesting argument to be found in The Elementary Forms of Religious Life.
-Also missing is the foundational work of Georg Simmel, August Comte, Gabriel Tarde, and Alexis de Tocqueville. - Older American sociology.
+Also missing is the foundational work of Georg Simmel, August Comte, Gabriel Tarde, and Alexis de Tocqueville.

+- Older American sociology.
 Early American theorists such as Cooley, Mead, Dewey, Mills, Park, and Hughes are, sadly, neglected in favor of their more famous European contemporaries.
 American sociology was dominated between roughly 1935 and 1975 by the structural functionalism of Talcott Parsons and the critiques thereof.
 These critiques were both relatively friendly in nature (e.g., by Robert K. Merton) and relatively hostile (e.g., Herbert Blumer and Erving Goffman).
 These debates are very interesting historically, and genealogically they are crucial to the development of our discipline.
-You may find Lewis A. Coser's article, "Sociological Theory From the Chicago Dominance to 1965," Annual Review of Sociology 2(1976). - Post-Frankfurt critical theory.
-The most important strains here are post-colonial theory and contemporary feminist theory, each of which could easily be taught for a semester or more. - Recent French repertoire theory.
-There is very interesting work by scholars associated with Laurent Thevenot and Luc Boltanski on the modes of thought and justification and how to measure them.
+You may find Lewis A. Coser's article, "Sociological Theory From the Chicago Dominance to 1965," Annual Review of Sociology 2(1976). - Frankfurt School and Post-Frankfurt critical theory.
+Probably the most interesting, and frustrating, strain of postwar theory emerged from the exile intellectuals of the Frankfurt School, particularly Theodor W. Adorno and Max Horkheimer.
+Recent echoes include the very influential sociologist/philosopher Jürgen Habermas, who was trained at and influenced by the Frankfurt School.
+The most important additional strains are post-colonial theory and contemporary feminist theory, each of which could easily be taught for a semester or more. - Recent French repertoire theory.
+There is very interesting work by scholars associated with Laurent Thevenot and Luc Boltanski on the modes of thought and justification and how to measure them. - Normative theory.

-- Rational Choice and Game theory.
-These are relatively recent attempts at grand theories of action.
-They are very important in certain subfields of sociology, but have not proved particularly successful at making progress in most of the discipline, although they are quite good for raising interesting research questions.
-See Hechter and Kanazawa's "Sociological Rational Choice Theory," Annual Review of Sociology 23 (1997), as well as Mancur Olson's classic The Logic of Collective Action. - Normative theory.
 Mostly found within our sister discipline, political science, there is a flourishing subfield of democratic theory whose aim is to discuss what constitutes a good society, a good polity, etc. - Theory-of.
 Any sociological study worth the paper it's written on contains theory: a theory of entrepreneurship, of health effects, of political participation.